 Judge Gorcyca found the children had been "brainwashed.”
 To read the full story, click here.

 Parental Alienation Syndrome can be acute, or very serious as in the circumstance explained above.
 It is unhealthy for children to experience Parental Alienation Syndrome and the consequences that can come along with it, such as sending an innocent parent to prison for accusations of child abuse or sexual abuse.
-The Law Offices of Shannon M. Smith is familiar with handling criminal sexual conduct cases and child abuse cases that arise out of custody disputes or divorces.
+The Smith Blythe, PC is familiar with handling criminal sexual conduct cases and child abuse cases that arise out of custody disputes or divorces.
 If you our a loved one is facing charges of criminal sexual conduct or child abuse and believe it could be related to Parental Alienation Syndrome, call our office to set up an appointment.